glawson6/spoonscore/README.md

 ##Overview

 Spoonscore is an app that allows people to search for restaurants in their area.
-It Allows the user to find a restaurant, view a Yelp rating and possible inspection score and grade.
+The app allows the user to find a restaurant, view a Yelp rating with possible inspection score and grade.

 The app will determine a location from a City, State , Zip Code ,Longitude or Latitude.
-The app willa also determine a county in which to query for inspection reports.
-Web summary for inspection reports, the actual report or manual searches are available.
+The app will also determine a county in which to query for inspection reports.
+Web summary for inspection reports, the actual report or manual searches are available to view per restaurant.

 Spoonscore is a Java/Spring/AngularJS project created for the General Assembly Web Development Immersive program in Atlanta, GA.